chantastic/react-patterns/README.md

 These patterns and practices are birthed from our experience writing React on Rails.

-We weight the trade-off of bloating components with `get`, `is` and sub-`render` methods.
+We weighed the trade-off of bloating components with `get`, `is` and sub-`render` methods.
 While they clutter a component's public interface, they are a huge maintainability win.

 **[⬆ back to top](#table-of-contents)**